-The Atlanta Regional Commission’s Activity Based Modeling (ABM) is the regional Travel Demand Model associated with the current Regional Transportation Plan (RTP), The Atlanta Region’s Plan.
+The Atlanta Regional Commission’s Activity-Based Model (ABM) is the regional Travel Demand Model associated with the current Regional Transportation Plan (RTP), The Atlanta Region’s Plan.
 ARC’s ABM is based on the Coordinated Travel Regional Activity-Based Modeling Platform (CT-RAMP) which addresses both household-level and person-level travel choices including intra-household interactions between household members.
 The ABM reflects and responds to detailed demographic information, including household structure, aging, income changes, and other key attributes.
 ARC’s ABM is part of a fully integrated transport land use model involving the Production Exchange Consumption Allocation System (PECAS) model which is used to create small area forecasts from the regional control forecasts produced by the REMI model.
 ARC’s ABM was calibrated and validated using the 2011 Regional Household Travel Survey and the 2009-2010 Regional On-Board Transit Survey.
 Sponsored by FHWA’s Travel Model Improvement Program (TMIP) and conducted on the 28th and 29th of September 2017, the panel of the Atlanta Regional Commission Peer Review determined that the ARC’s ABM was a state of the art model.

 Data and files from the ARC Travel Demand Model are available to the public and can be requested here.